gpuweb/gpuweb/design/BufferOperations.md

 `isPending` return true if the object is in the pending state, false otherwise.
 `getPointer` returns an ArrayBuffer representing the buffer data if the object is in the available state, null otherwise.

-`WebGPUMappedMemory` is acts like a promise as in that it is then-able:
+`WebGPUMappedMemory` is also `then`-able, meaning that it acts like a Javascript `Promise`:

 ```
 partial interface WebGPUMappedMemory {
-    void then(WebGPUMappedMemorySuccessCallback success,
+    Promise then(WebGPUMappedMemorySuccessCallback success,
                  optional WebGPUMappedMemoryErrorCallback error);
 };
 ```